top of page

 THE NWH RA

-The Northwood Hall Residents' Association has for many years worked to promote the interests of its members, both owners and tenants alike, in particular regarding the management and maintenance of the building and its surroundings.
-Mindful of the size of the community at Northwood Hall, the RA is also keen to offer advice and support to all new residents.
+The Northwood Hall Residents' Association worked for many years to promote the interests of its members, both owners and tenants alike, in particular regarding the management and maintenance of the building and its surroundings.

 door.jpg